pedrolp321/gitstart/README.md

 ```
 > <span style="color:orange">:red_circle:Check the second command</span>

-> **Important:** After an update on Github from August 2021, password authentication service is no longer supported for command line (see [this site](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) for detailed information).
+> **Important:** After an update on GitHub from August 2021, password authentication service is no longer supported for command line (see [this site](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) for detailed information).
 Nonetheless a guide how to overcome this issue is already [on-line](https://stackoverflow.com/questions/68775869/support-for-password-authentication-was-removed-please-use-a-personal-access-to).
 >
-> A summary of the commands to follow (after creating a personal access `<token>` on Github) are:
+> A summary of the commands to follow (after creating a personal access `<token>` on GitHub) are:
 >
 > ```
 > git config --global user.name "<github_username>"